sharmasourab93/PasswordManager/README.md

 ### Phases of Implementation
 - Write the Flask Application's Skeleton.
+(DONE)
 - Implement Login Interface.
 - Implement all the functionalities including connection with db.
 - Write test cases.